The Yummy Life

 Raspberry Vinegar

-The last time I was in California visiting my sister, Nelda, she shared this easy recipe for making homemade raspberry vinegar.
+When I was in California visiting my sister, Nelda, she shared this easy recipe for making homemade raspberry vinegar.
 There's no cooking or stirring or fussing.
 Combine two ingredients, wait two weeks, and you'll have this beautiful vinegar ready to use in salad dressings and other recipes.

 It has a long shelf life.